-The Poorvu Center for Teaching and Learning offers this webpage as a resource for instructors who want to learn about antiracist teaching practice and as a place to make ongoing Yale faculty antiracist efforts more visible, including an upcoming Faculty in Conversation series.
+The Poorvu Center for Teaching and Learning offers this webpage as a resource for instructors who want to learn about antiracist teaching practice and as a place to make ongoing Yale faculty antiracist efforts more visible, including our Faculty in Conversation series held during the academic year.
 At the Poorvu Center, we do not position ourselves as experts on antiracism; instead, we strive to learn and grow in our understanding of antiracist teaching in community and conversation with Yale instructors and experts in the field.
 We welcome suggestions for additional resources or future programming.

 Yet, Anti-racist pedagogy is not about simply incorporating racial content into courses, curriculum, and discipline.
 It is also about how one teaches, even in courses where race is not the subject matter.
 It begins with the faculty’s awareness and self-reflection of their social position and leads to the application of this analysis not just in their teaching, but also in their discipline, research, and departmental, university, and community work.
 In other words, anti-racist pedagogy is an organizing effort for institutional and social change that is much broader than teaching in the classroom (Rodriguez and Drew 2009- 2014 and Phillips 2013).